In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

 Commit to starting and when you start this is the order M-A/R-S-T that is proven to be the best way to write objectives.

-It is important that if you are setting a goal or an objective for other people that everyone involved can understand it – your objective is free from jargon – you’ve defined all your terms.
-This will ensure clarity and a consistent language.
+It is important that if you are setting a goal or an objective for other people, everyone involved can understand it.
+Objectives need to be is free from jargon – make sure you define all your terms.
+This will ensure clarity and consistency of language.

 - Have you got all the resources?